-Jazzin’ at the Shedd hits a high note with a new opportunity, the Jazzin’ science pub.
-On select dates, meet a Shedd researcher and learn about his or her work in an informal setting where you can relax, enjoy a beverage and quench your curiosity about the aquatic world.
+Jazzin’ at the Shedd hits a high note with Jazzin’ science pubs.
+Once a month through October, meet a Shedd scientist or take in a lively panel discussion in an informal setting where you can relax, enjoy a beverage and quench your curiosity about the aquatic world.
 Science pubs take place from 7 to 7:30 p.m.
 Locations vary.

 Shedd shark scientist Steve Kessel, Ph.D., will discuss his current conservation research project in the Bahamas and Shedd’s conservation campaign, Keep Sharks Swimming.
 Afterward, cruise the aquarium and let our knowledgeable volunteers introduce you to sleek blacktip reef sharks, low-profile wobbegongs, compact bonnetheads and more.

 Join us for a panel of women at Shedd who use science every day to support Shedd’s mission: sparking curiosity, compassion and conservation for the aquatic animal world.
 Hear about cutting-edge animal care science at Shedd and beyond.
 They’ll share their recommendations for women interested in the sciences, and each will offer a close-up look at what it’s like to be the scientist herself.

 Sept.
 12, Tortoise rescue in Madagascar

 When more than 10,000 radiated tortoises were discovered in inhumane conditions in Madagascar, victims of wildlife poachers, members of Shedd’s Animal Response Team traveled halfway around the world to help nurse the critically endangered reptiles back to health.
 Veterinarian Matt O’Connor, veterinary technologist Rachel Parchem and husbandry expert Michael Yuratovac share their experiences from this dramatic rescue effort.